numericalEFT/CompositeGrids.jl/README.md

     # Generating a log densed composite grid with LogDensedGrid()
     tgrid = CompositeGrid.LogDensedGrid(
-        :gauss,# The top layer grid is :gauss, optimized for integration.
-For interpolation use :cheb [0.0, β],# The grid is defined on [0.0, β] [0.0, β],# and is densed at 0.0 and β, as given by 2nd and 3rd parameter.
+        type=:gauss,# The top layer grid is :gauss, optimized for integration.
+For interpolation use :cheb bound=[0.0, β],# The grid is defined on [0.0, β] dense_at=[0.0, β],# and is densed at 0.0 and β, as given by 2nd and 3rd parameter.
-        5,# N of log grid
+        N=5,# N of log grid
-        0.005, # minimum interval length of log grid
-        5 # N of bottom layer
+        minterval=0.005, # minimum interval length of log grid order=5 # N of bottom layer
     )
     # The grid has 3 layers.
     # The top layer is defined by the boundary and densed points.
 In this case its: